redsanket/spark/external/storm/guide/index.rst

 About This Guide
 ================

-The goal of this guide is to help Yahoos use Storm on the Yahoo grid, and thus, is not a comprehensive guide for Storm.
+Our goal is to help Yahoos use Storm on the Yahoo grid, and thus, is not a comprehensive guide for Storm.
 For more comprehensive documentation, we recommend the `Apache Storm documentation <http://storm.incubator.apache.org>`_.

 On-Boarding